derekschultz/job-worker/DESIGN.md

 To stop a job, the library will use the `Cmd.Process.Kill` method.
 This will send a SIGKILL signal to the process, causing it to terminate immediately.

-Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2.
-When a new job is started, the library will create a new cgroup for the job, set the resource limits (such as CPU usage, memory usage, and disk I/O), and add the job's process to the cgroup immediately upon its start.
+Resource control for CPU, Memory and Disk IO per job will be implemented using cgroups v2 with the `github.com/containerd/cgroups` package.
+When a new job is started, the library will create a new cgroup for the job, set the resource limits, and add the job's process to the cgroup immediately upon its start.
 This ensures that the resource limits are enforced from the very beginning of the process's execution.

+The specific resource limits that will be enforced are:

+1. CPU: The `cpu.max` parameter will be set to control the total amount of CPU time that the job's processes can consume.

+2. Memory: The `memory.max` parameter will be set to control the maximum amount of memory that the job's processes can use.

+3. IO: The `io.max` parameter will be set to control the maximum amount of read and write operations that the job's processes can perform.

 The mTLS authentication will be implemented using Go's `crypto/tls` package.
 The server will require client certificates and verify them against a trusted certificate authority.
 The client will also verify the server's certificate.